panopticoncentral/sdl-sharp/src/Tutorial/02_Event_Driven_Programming/02_Event_Driven_Programming.md

 ## Step 1: Respond to key presses

 Go back now to the program we created.
-First add the following line at the top of the file:
+First add the following line at the top of the file below the other `using` statements:

 ```csharp
 using SdlSharp.Input;